ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

     - Date
     - Notes
   * - Simulation start
-    - 2021-01-01
+    - 2022-01-01
-    - We are running a 2-year "burn-in" period at baseline before starting any interventions.
-We increased the burn-in from 1 year to 2 years going from Model 3 to Model 4 to test whether smaller-than-expected incidence ratios in first year of SQLNS intervention were due to insufficient wasting model calibration
+    - We are running a 1-year "burn-in" period at baseline before starting any interventions.
   * - Simulation end
     - 2026-12-31
     - The simulation will run for a total of 6 years